home | electronics | toolbox | science club | tuxtalk | photos | e-cards | online-shop

 Note that this article documents my own story and my thoughts on the subject.
 I am not providing advice of any kind to anybody.

 Researchers at the University of Montreal had identified in 2010 that Niacinamide, also called Nicotinamide, a form of vitamin B3, can block an enzyme essential to the growth and survival of yeasts and fungi.
 I have heard reports from readers of this article that it works extremely well.
 Niacinamide is beneficial and gentile to the skin.
 It's not an aggressive substance.
+Topical Niacinamide is actually used by dermatologists to clear acne.

 Note that not all vitamin B3 formulations contain Niacinamide.
 There are different substances that are converted in the body into B3.
 For this application you need Niacinamide (aka Nicotinamide).
-It's a white powder and dissolves in water.
+It's a white powder and it dissolves in water.

 I could not test it myself since my fungal infection has healed but the results are apparently phenomenal.
 Resistant and reoccurring infections were healed within days.